fo76utils/fo76utils/README.md

 * Optionally, for the makemap and icon extraction scripts only, download and install [ImageMagick](https://imagemagick.org/script/download.php#windows) and [SWFTools](http://www.swftools.org/download.html).

 #### Example 1

-**Note:** the environment variable **CE2UTILS\_DATAPATH** can be used to set the default input data path globally for all tools.
-If this environment variable is set, for example to "D:/SteamLibrary/steamapps/common/Starfield/Data", then the paths Starfield/Data and Starfield/Data/Starfield.esm can be replaced in all the following commands with "" and Starfield.esm, respectively.

     ./btddump terrain/newatlantis.btd newatlantis_hmap.dds 0 Starfield/Data
     ./btddump terrain/newatlantis.btd newatlantis_norm.dds 1 Starfield/Data